 "Elm Cottage" is a quaint and cozy white washed stone English cottage in the heart of historical Cornwall.
 It is a fully detached property that sits on the top of a hill offering complete privacy, tranquility and beautiful sea views out to St Michael's Mount.

 The town of Marazion lies within the Cornwall Area of Outstanding Natural Beauty.
-Elm Cottage is an ideal vacation choice for those wishing to experience the beautiful coastal line of the English Riviera with its stunning sandy beaches and great watersports; the historically acclaimed pirate town of Penzance; or indulge in the many art galleries that exhibit and sell local pottery and paintings.
+Elm Cottage is an ideal vacation choice for those wishing to experience the beautiful coastal line of the English Riviera with its stunning sandy beaches and great watersports (swimming, surfing, skiing, scuba diving; kayaking); a few rounds of golf for the golfing enthusiast; bird watching in the beautiful Marazion Bird Reserve; horse riding; or indulge in the many art galleries that exhibit and sell local pottery and paintings.
 Elm Cottage is also perfect for those wanting to escape for complete rest and relaxation being close to quiet country walking trails and coastal paths.

 |Size||Sleeps up to 4, 2 bedrooms|

 |Nearest travel links||Nearest airport: Newquay Cornwall Airport 59 km, Nearest railway: Penzance Station 6 km|